biswabijaya/prolog-programs/README.md

-# prolog-family-tree
+# prolog basic programming
-Family Tree using Prolog
+1 - Family Tree using prolog

-Beginner level Program in Prolog
+2 - Factorial of a number using prolog
-Fork and execute in Swipl
+3 - Tower of Hanoi using prolog